Charles Arthur Berg: Co-producer

 In 2004 he was one of the producers in the Johnny Martin movie Skeleton Man, a film about a military team hunting down a homicidal maniac.
 Michael Rooker and Casper Van Dien starred in the film.
 In the same year, he was co-producer and production manager of How to Lose Your Lover.

 Line producer

 In 2009, he was line producer for the Ellie Kanner directed film Wake.

 Acting

 In 2007, he starred in Fuego as Malik with Damian Chapa playing the title role and David Carradine playing Lobo.
-In 2009, he played the part of Bryan Hobbs, a detective in Polanski Unauthorized which was a film about Roman Polanski, directed by Damian Chapa.Phoenix News Times Polanski Unauthorized (NR) Around 2012, he played the part of Victor in Captured, an independent horror / thriller film that stars Brittany Curran.
+In 2009, he played the part of Bryan Hobbs, a detective in Polanski Unauthorized which was a film about Roman Polanski, directed by Damian Chapa.
+Around 2012, he played the part of Victor in Captured, an independent horror / thriller film that stars Brittany Curran.